flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

     - Wait for the shared LLM service to start.
     - Update LoadingOverlay status.

-3.  **Mystery Parsing & Character Extraction** (Step 2):
+3.  **Mystery Parsing & Character File Extraction (As Implemented - Needs Refactor)** (Step 2):
-    - `ParsingControl` parses the mystery JSON.
+    - `ParsingControl` parses the main mystery JSON, populating `GameControl.coreMystery`.
-    - `MysteryCharacterExtractor` extracts character data to files.
-    - Character files are validated.
+    - `MysteryCharacterExtractor` is called (or runs independently) to create individual character JSON files in `StreamingAssets/Characters/`.
+    - **Problem:** This file extraction step is redundant.
+More importantly, its timing relative to Character Manager initialization (Step 5) is not strictly enforced, leading to race conditions where `CharacterManager` might try to read files before they are written, requiring a second run in the editor.
+    - **Desired Future State:** Remove the file extraction part entirely. `ParsingControl` should only parse the main JSON and populate `GameControl.coreMystery`. `InitializationManager` must explicitly wait for `ParsingControl` to finish *before* proceeding to Step 5.
     - Update LoadingOverlay status.

 4.  **Train Layout Building** (Step 2.5):